Julius Lorents: Club career

-Nielsen grew up in Resenbro, a suburb of Silkeborg, and started his football career in the local club Resenbro UIF.
+Lorents grew up in Resenbro, a suburb of Silkeborg, and started his football career in the local club Resenbro UIF.
 At the age of nine, he moved to Silkeborg IF, and in April 2022, sixteen-year-old Nielsen signed a trainee contract with the club.

-In February 2024, Nielsen joined the first team squad for a training camp in Portugal.
+In February 2024, Lorents joined the first team squad for a training camp in Portugal.
 In April, he was called up for the first time for the squad for a Danish Superliga match against Nordsjælland, but was an unused substitute.
-A month later, on 16 May, Nielsen signed a new contract until June 2029, where he would become a full-time professional in the summer of 2025 and be promoted to the first team squad.
+A month later, on 16 May, Lorents signed a new contract until June 2029, where he would become a full-time professional in the summer of 2025 and be promoted to the first team squad.

-On 28 July 2024, in the second round of the 2024–25 Danish Superliga, Nielsen made his official debut for Silkeborg when he replaced Tonni Adamsen after 69 minutes of play.
+On 28 July 2024, in the second round of the 2024–25 Danish Superliga, Lorents made his official debut for Silkeborg when he replaced Tonni Adamsen after 69 minutes of play.

+On 26 April 2026, he scored his first senior goal for the club in a 2–0 victory over Randers in the 2025–26 Danish Superliga relegation round.